 foreach (var entity in entities)

-- Save changes.
 We have duplicated the league “EPL” and its teams and players.
 The relationships between the teams, players, and league have also been duplicated.
-So each duplicate player is tied to a duplicate team, and each duplicate team is tied to the new, duplicate league.
+So, each duplicate player is tied to a duplicate team, and each duplicate team is tied to the new, duplicate league.

 This technique makes Entity Framework do most of the work and saves us from explicitly updating several primary keys.
 Any related entities that are detached together will have their relationship duplicated as well.

-Learn more about DMC's Application Development Services as well as our C# and ASP.NET expertises.
+Learn more about DMC's Application Development Services as well as our C# and ASP.NET expertise.
 Contact us with any questions or inquiries.